 If an alleged offender refuses to submit or is unable to provide a specimen, authorities may attempt to have the blood drawn without the person’s consent.
 While the legality of forced blood draws has been an issue for many years, authorities and prosecutors still attempt to get blood samples submitted into evidence because failed test results are often viewed as some of the most reliable evidence of intoxication for the purposes of obtaining convictions.

-Errors in DWI Blood Tests Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX
+Errors in DWI Blood Tests Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you arrested for DWI in North Texas as the result of a test of your blood?
 It will be in your best interest to immediately seek legal representation for help determining whether the test was lawfully and properly administered.
 You may be able to have your criminal charges reduced or dismissed if an error can be proven in the way the police officers administered their tests.